 If you are finding it difficult to find urgent housing or accommodation, then you should contact Opening Doors on 1800 825 955.
 This free call number is open 24/7 and will direct you to your local accommodation agency.

-This resource was published 18/11/2019.
+This resource was published 18/11/2019, and last updated on 10/9/2021.
 This is legal information only and does not constitute legal advice.
 You should always contact a lawyer for advice specific to your situation.